 readysteproll

-CRD's Ready Step Roll Sustainable School Commute Planning initiative helps enable school communities to use active and sustainable transportation to/from school more often by reducing barriers in accessibility, safety, convenience and comfort.
+CRD's Ready Step Roll Sustainable School Commute Planning initiative helps school communities use active and sustainable transportation more often when travelling to and from school by improving accessibility, safety, convenience and comfort.

 Active and sustainable transportation includes riding bikes, scooters, rollerblades, skateboards, wheelchairs or the bus, all or part-way to and from school.